-It is against this larger backdrop that the concept of MaaS was first proposed in Helsinki, Finland in 2014, following discussions between the Helsinki City Planning Department, the Aalto University School of Engineering, and ITS Finland (Heikkilä, 2014).
-The concept has since spread to other parts of the world.
+It is against this larger backdrop that the concept of MaaS was proposed in Helsinki, Finland following discussions between the Helsinki City Planning Department, the Aalto University School of Engineering, and ITS Finland (Heikkilä, 2014).

 "The vision is to see the whole transport sector as a cooperative, interconnected ecosystem, providing services reflecting the needs of customers.
 The boundaries between different transport modes are blurred or disappear completely."